-- Impact of mining and income: When asked about the effect of mining on their life, 46 percent of the mobile survey respondents said mining had made their life better, 35 percent reported it had made no change at all, while 12 percent said that it had made their lives worse (N = 473).4 However, nearly two-thirds of the respondents reported being unable to feed, clothe and house themselves or their families with their current incomes (N=397).
-45 percent of the respondents indicated their incomes had decreased in the past year (N=491).5 While those numbers were similar in both DDP and non-DDP areas, data from the mining sites visits show that for 3T miners, the median weekly income per miner appears higher in areas covered by due diligence programmes than in the non DDP mines.6 - Presence and interference of armed actors, including illegal taxation and forced labour: Data from field visits shows that the Congolese national army (FARDC) or irregular armed groups were present on 35 percent mines sites and interfering in 26 percent of the mining sites included in this study (N = 623), with a strong difference between DDP mining sites (10 percent, N = 289) and non-DDP sites (40 percent, N = 334).
+income per miner appears higher in areas covered by due diligence programmes than in the non DDP mines.

+- Presence and interference of armed actors, including illegal taxation and forced labour: Data from field visits show that FARDC or irregular armed groups were present on 35 percent mines sites and interfering in 26 percent of the mining sites included in this study (N = 623), with a strong difference between DDP mining sites (10 percent, N = 289) and non-DDP sites (40 percent, N = 334).
 We also noted a better performance in DDP mines regarding illegal taxation by an armed actor and forced labour.
-On the other hand, over 40 percent of respondents from the mobile survey reported that they are not getting paid for their work and around 20 percent are working to pay a debt (N=148).
-However, the survey question did not specify if the debt was related to mining operations. - Child labour: The presence of children under 15 working in the mineral exploitation was reported in 16 percent of the mining sites visited (N = 238), most of them in the gold sector.11 Over half of the mobile respondents (54 percent, N = 269) reported that they had seen children working in mines in the past six months.12 However, it is possible that in the mobile survey a number of respondents in the same mining zone could have reported about the same incident. - Presence and support from state services, corruption and illegal taxation by non-armed actors: State services are more present in DDP mines than in non-DDP mines and abusive taxation by state services seems to be less frequent in DDP mines.13 Half of all mobile survey respondents (50 percent, N = 179) indicated feeling supported by state services14 and a higher proportion of these individuals were in areas with due diligence programmes.
-Similarly, individuals in areas with due diligence had experienced or heard about corruption less often than their counterparts in non-due diligence areas.15 - Violence and ethnic discrimination: Overall, 47 percent of mobile survey respondents reported seeing or hearing an act of violence and 28 percent confirmed that they had experienced violence (N=306).
-Individuals were just as likely to witness or be a victim of violence in a DDP area as in a non-DDP area.
+At the individual level, over 40 percent of the miners reported that they are not getting paid for their work and around 20 percent are working to pay a debt. - Child labour: The presence of children under 15 working in the mineral exploitation was reported in 16 percent of the mining sites (N = 238), most of them in the gold sector.
+Over half of the respondents (54 percent, N = 269) of mobile surveys reported that they had seen children working in mines in the past six months. - Presence and support from state services, corruption and illegal taxation by non-armed actors: State services are more present in DDP mines than in non-DDP mines and abusive taxation by state services seems to be less frequent in DDP mines.
+Half of all respondents (50 percent, N = 179) indicated feeling supported by state services and a higher proportion of these individuals were in areas with due diligence programmes.
+Similarly, individuals in areas with due diligence had experienced or heard about corruption less often than their counterparts in non-due diligence areas. - Violence and ethnic discrimination: Overall, 47 percent of respondents reported seeing or hearing an act of violence and 28 percent confirmed that they had experienced violence.
+Individuals were just as likely to witness or be a victim of violence in a DDP area than a non-DDP area.
 Police or government services were the most reported perpetrators of violence.
-16 36 percent of mobile survey respondents reported experiencing ethnic discrimination (N=290), and this figure was more or less comparable in both DDP and non-DDP areas.
-17 - Safety in mines: Mobile survey respondents in DDP areas reported witnessing or hearing about accidents at mine sites less often (41 percent, N = 329) than their counterparts in non-DDP areas (47 percent).
-An examination of the outcomes of mine accidents revealed that 52 percent of respondents - 4 Cf. chapter 5.3.4.
-Effect of mining on individual life. - 5 Cf. Chapter 5.2.3 Income. - 6 Cf. Chapter 4.1.3 Mineral selling price and production. - 7 Cf. Chapter 4.4.1 Presence and interference of FARDC or irregular armed groups - 8 Cf. Chapter 4.4.2 Illegal taxation by FARDC or irregular armed groups. - 9 Cf. Chapter 4.4.3 Forced labour. - 10 Cf. Chapter 5.3.1 Labour. - 11 Cf. Chapter 4.4.4 Child labour. - 12 Cf. Chapter 5.4.5 Child labour. - 13 Cf. Chapter 4.2.2 Taxation by state services. - 14 The rest of the respondents did not find state services supportive (39 percent), did not know (7 percent) or thought this question does not apply to them (4 percent).
-Cf. Chapter 5.3.3 Presence and performance of state services. - 15 Cf. Chapter 5.4.6 Corruption. - 16 Cf. Chapter 5.5.2 Violence. - 17 Cf. Chapter 5.5.5.
-Discrimination based on ethnic origin.
+36 percent of respondents reported experiencing ethnic discrimination and this figure was more or less comparable in both DDP and non-DDP areas. - Safety in mines: People in DDP areas reported witnessing or hearing about accidents at mine sites less often (41 percent, N = 329) than their counterparts in non-DDP areas (47 percent).
+An examination of the outcomes of mine accidents revealed that just over half (51 percent) of respondents reported experiencing or hearing about the death of someone as a result of a mining accident. - Environmental degradation: There was little difference with regard to reporting deforestation, bush meat consumption, use of mercury and pollution of waterways in both DDP and non-DDP areas.
+The use of mercury was confirmed in about 35 percent of the gold mining sites visited (N = 284), but more alarming is the fact that those mining sites accounted for 72 percent of the total population of gold miners in our survey (N = 72,625).